Image Source: Micheile Henderson & Allef Vinicius - Unsplash

 My tutor Justin has been an amazing support with helpful feedback on each of my assignments and would answer any questions I had regarding either the assignment or other photography-related questions.

-I would highly highly recommend this course to anyone who wants to gain more knowledge and understanding of what really goes into the art of photography or to anyone who wishes to pursue a career in photography.
+I would highly recommend this course to anyone who wants to gain more knowledge and understanding of what really goes into the art of photography or to anyone who wishes to pursue a career in photography.

 I believe my skills as a photographer and sole trading business owner will continue to grow and improve because of this course.
 Thanks guys!!